tjfinney/fresh-start/content/about/Subscribe.md

 +++

-Click to [sign up](https://register.freshstart.org.au/?mode=freshnews) to our publication mailing list.
+Click here to [sign up](https://register.freshstart.org.au/?mode=freshnews) to our publication mailing list.

 For copies of our past publications or brochures please email us at [info@freshstart.org.au](mailto:info@freshstart.org.au).